 All 7 areas of Kosciuszko National Park have hiking

 In a 6,900 square-kilometre national park you’d expect a few hikes.
 Luckily, Kosciuszko National Park absolutely delivers.
-A quick search results in at least 21 walks featuring a slice of everything: from Australia’s highest peak to thermal pools, gorgeous waterfalls to huge open caves.
+A quick search results in a wide range of walks featuring a slice of everything: from Australia’s highest peak to thermal pools, gorgeous waterfalls to huge open caves.

 Ranger Tip: In such a big park, it’s important to let people know you’re going and fill out a trip intention form.
 Keen hikers should always carry a PLB, in case of an emergency.
 Check for all alerts and the weather too, before you set off.